 We are considered out of network for insurance purposes.
 You can request a statement of services that can be used to submit to your insurance company towards your out of network mental health benefits.
 You may also use your health savings account or flexible spending account to pay for sessions with your counselor.

 *Please note that marital or couples counseling is not covered by insurance as it not considered a “medically necessary” service.
-To confirm, call your insurance company, and ask specifically, “Do you cover diagnostic code V61.1 used for marriage counseling?”
-You want to determine whether they consider V61.1 Relational Problems to be a medical necessity.*
+To confirm, call your insurance company, and ask specifically, “Do you cover diagnostic code Z63.0 used for marriage/couples/premarital counseling?”
+You want to determine whether they consider Z63.0, Problems in relationship with spouse or partner, to be a medical necessity.*

 **If you choose to file with your insurance company, be sure to call the number on your insurance card prior to your appointment to find out your out of network benefit details.**